Vantrue E1 Pro Specs

 Conclusion

-A great, stealthy little 1-channel dash cam with decent video quality with up-to-date functionality as of mid 2025.
-Supports cloud, buffered parking mode, comes with CPL included.
-1 Terabyte of storage is a novum and 66 hours should be more than enough for most users.
+The Vantrue E1 Pro is a great, stealthy little 1-channel dash cam with decent video quality.
+It comes with a CPL filter included, and supports cloud, buffered parking mode, and up to 1 Terabyte (66 hours) of storage — which should be more than enough for most users.

 Pros: